Agnes Moorehead: Television

 In 1959, Moorehead guest-starred on many series, including The Rebel and Alcoa Theatre.
 Her role in the radio play Sorry, Wrong Number inspired writers of the CBS television series The Twilight Zone to script an episode with Moorehead in mind.
 In "The Invaders" (broadcast January 27, 1961), Moorehead played a woman whose isolated farm is plagued by mysterious intruders.
-Moorehead found the script odd, because it had only one line of dialogue, at the very end.
+Moorehead found the script odd because it had only one line of dialogue, at the very end.
 Her character gasped in terror once or twice, but never spoke.
 In Sorry, Wrong Number, Moorehead offered a famed, bravura performance using only her voice.

 Moorehead also had guest roles on Channing, Custer, Rawhide in "Incident at Poco Tiempo" as Sister Frances, and The Rifleman.
 On February 10, 1967, she portrayed Miss Emma Valentine in "The Night of the Vicious Valentine" on The Wild Wild West, a performance for which she won a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.

 Bewitched

 In 1964, Moorehead accepted the role of Endora, Samantha's (Elizabeth Montgomery) mortal-loathing, quick-witted witch mother in the situation comedy Bewitched.
 She later commented that she had not expected it to succeed and that she ultimately felt trapped by its success, but she had negotiated to appear in only eight of every 12 episodes made, thus allowing her sufficient time to pursue other projects.
 She also felt that the television writing was often below standard and dismissed many of the Bewitched scripts as "hack" in a 1965 interview for TV Guide.
-The role brought her a level of recognition that she had not received before as Bewitched was in the top-10 programs for the first few years it aired.
+The role brought her a level of recognition that she had not received before, as Bewitched was in the top-10 programs for the first few years it aired.

-Moorehead received six Emmy Award nominations, but was quick to remind interviewers that she had enjoyed a long and distinguished career.
+Moorehead received six Emmy Award nominations for her work on the series, but was quick to remind interviewers that she had enjoyed a long and distinguished career, commenting to the New York Daily News in 1965, "I've been in movies and played theatre from coast to coast, so I was quite well known before 'Bewitched,' and I don't particularly want to be identified as the witch."
 Despite her ambivalence, she remained with Bewitched until its run ended in 1972.
-She commented to the New York Times in 1974, "I've been in movies and played theater from coast to coast, so I was quite well known before Bewitched, and I don't particularly want to be identified as a witch."
-Later that year, she said she had enjoyed playing the role enough, but it was not challenging and the show itself was "not breathtaking", although her flamboyant and colorful character appealed to children.
+Prior to her death in 1974, she said she had enjoyed playing the role enough, but it was not challenging, and the show itself was "not breathtaking", although her flamboyant and colorful character appealed to children.
 She expressed a fondness for the show's star, Elizabeth Montgomery, and said she had enjoyed working with her.
 Co-star Dick Sargent, who in 1969 replaced the ill Dick York as Samantha's husband Darrin Stephens, had a more difficult relationship with Moorehead, describing her as "a tough old bird."

 In fall 1964, Moorehead participated in a 5-minute commercial spot featuring casts of both Bonanza and Bewitched, announcing the new 1965 Chevrolet line.
 Moorehead was featured with Dan Blocker extolling the virtues of the new '65 Chevy II.